Wurmcraft/Server-Essentials/docs/commands.md

 Usage

-  - `/SetSpawn` Sets the current location of spawn
+  - `/SetSpawn` Sets the current location of spawn for all ranks

+  - `/SetSpawn "rank"` Sets the current location of spawn for the given rank

+  - `/SetSpawn "firstJoin"` Sets the current location of spawn for new players only

 Permission